diegomarquez/game-builder/README.md

 -----------------------------------

-#### Status: Not usable.
-Working on example code.
+#### Status: v1 of examples is complete.
+Working on v2, which should me them a little less verbose.

-* Right now you could use this to do something, if you could take a look inside my mind that is.
-* Examples are in the making.

 -----------------------------------